microsoft/lisa/docs/run.md

 ### Run locally

-If not arguments specified, LISA runs test cases on local machine.
-Those cases won't modify local environment, and they are helpful to validate LISA installation.
+If no argument specified, LISA runs test cases on the local computer.
+Those cases are helpful to validate LISA installation, and won't modify the local computer.

 ```bash
 lisa
 ```

-After run, the terminal output is like below.
-If there is any error, check troubleshooting part of [installation](install.md).
+The end of output is like below, after completed.
+If there is any error, check [FAQ and troubleshooting](troubleshooting.md).

-The log shows 5 test cases are scheduled, 2 passed, and 3 skipped.
+The log shows five test cases are scheduled, two passed, and three skipped.
 For each skipped case, there is a reason, why it's skipped.
 There is a html test report, and its link shows at end of log.

 ```text
 2021-03-04 06:32:30.904 INFO LISA.RootRunner ________________________________________